-3. What's the difference between built-in and counter depth refrigerators?
+3. What's the difference between built-in and counter-depth refrigerators?

 A counter-depth refrigerator is a less deep freestanding refrigerator that comes side by side or French doors with a freezer on the bottom.

 They are only 24" deep.
-They are 80 to 84-inches tall.
+They are 84 inches tall.
 They can run 30 to 48-inches wide.
 They accept wood panels that make refrigerators blend into the cabinets for a seamless look.
-They can also come in a stainless steel finish that gives you a professional look.
+They can also come in a stainless-steel finish that gives you a professional look.

 Column Refrigeration vs. Refrigerators and Freezers

+Columns are 18", 24", 30", and sometimes 30" the but are either refrigerator or freezer.
 You customize columns to how much space you want to dedicate toward refrigeration or freezing.

 Since I tend to use a lot of refrigeration space, I would place a bigger refrigerator column in my kitchen's central location.
-A smaller drawer integrated freezer can be placed anywhere since I use it so sparingly.
+A smaller drawer integrated freezer can be placed anywhere since I use it sparingly.